joolof/DDiT/README.md

   <img width="700" src="screenshots/disk.gif">
 </p>

-The animation above showcases that the whole range of inclinations can be probed, and each image takes less than a few seconds to be computed (unfortunately, the compression to make the gif does not make justice to the real images).
+The animation above showcases that the whole range of inclinations can be probed, and each image takes less than a few seconds to be computed.
 As a matter of fact, you will see that the computing time strongly depends on the inclination, because for face-on disks, there are more pixels where the dust density is not null, while for edge-on disks, the vast majority of the pixels do not intercept the bounding box of the disk.
 Finally, as a small note, in this animation, the scattered light phase function is slightly forward scattering (`gsca = 0.4`), but the disk does not become much brighter as the inclination increases because the cuts are re-evaluated for each frame.

 ## References